This article gives an overview of what pop-ups are, and the different options for publishing them. Throughout this guide, we'll cover:

 Similarly, exit pop-ups do not appear on mobile devices, as there’s no consistent way to predict exit intent like there is for desktops.
 Most mobile browsers will automatically block pop-ups, therefore disabling timed and exit-intent pop-ups.

-Can I use standalone pop-ups on my Lead Pages?
+Can I use standalone pop-ups on my pages?

 You can paste any pop-up's code into an HTML widget on your page.
-At this time, we don’t have a way to connect standalone pop-ups to existing buttons or elements on Lead Pages.
+At this time, we don’t have a way to connect standalone pop-ups to existing buttons or elements on landing pages or sites.

 You can always get in touch with our support team—just click help_circle in the top-right corner of your Leadpages dashboard, or submit a ticket ↗